vsm/vsm-box/README.md

           not-null, then it creates an R-Term with `classID` and `parentID` not-null, i.e. a Term that refers to a Term in another VSM-sentence.
         + Like this, advancedSearch can generate any type of Term (R/I/C/L).
-- `sizes`: {Object}: an object with some or all of the following properties
+- `sizes`: {Object}:
-  (they define settings for how the user-interface looks and behaves (sizes, delays, and colors), that remain constant during the life of a VsmBox)
+  An object with settings that define how the user-interface should look and behave (sizes, colors, delays, etc.).
+It accepts an Object with some or all of the properties listed below.
+For properties that are not given, VsmBox uses a default value.
-  (any given one overrides a VsmBox default value for it):
+  Note: always give a new Object for the `sizes` prop, in order to make VsmBox apply new settings; as it will not immediately respond to later changes in properties of an already received Object.
   + `minWidth`: {Number}:
     minimum width of the VsmBox.
 If the VsmBox is empty, this will be its initial width.
 (This width includes 'TheTerms'-subcomponent's padding).